ankith0073/CarND-MPC-Project/README.md

 The chosen values of N and dt are 10 and 0.05 following the rule of thumb as discussed in the class.
 The other values of N and dt of 25 and 0.05, 50 and 0.05 causes the car to oscillate violently and move off the track.

 ### Polynomial Fitting and MPC Preprocessing
-Motivated from Jeremy Shannon (A fellow CarND nanodegree student) the waypoints are transformed to vehicles perspective
+The waypoints are transformed into vehicles perspectives. i.e assuming the vehicle is the center of the current coordinate system

 ### Model Predictive Control with Latency
 The kinematic equations are made to compensate for latency introduced due to delay due to actuations(MPC.cpp lines 104-107).